 So, find a qualified gasfitter by searching online or contact the VBA for help on finding a local gasfitter.

 In sum, if you are concerned about the state of your gas heater, its best to upgrade to a reverse cycle system:

 - For instance, Reverse cycle systems are electrical based – no carbon monoxide scares!

 - Gas prices are rising whereas electrical is more competitive and many customers are moving to solar to save.

 - Moreover, you have the choice of ducted heating and cooling with or without zoning, split systems in the wall hung or floor standing range.

 - Annually your running costs will be cheaper!

 - Reverse cycle units are now modernised with many user friendly features and can be controlled by mobile via Wi-Fi control.

 All that is required is for a Rapid Cold member to inspect your property, size up and design your duct or pipe work.
 From here, we will offer you our prices, which include decommissioning and removing your old unit/s.

-- Get your gas heater serviced once every two years.
+- Get your gas heater checked once every two years.
 This will ensure your heater runs safely and efficiently.

 - Only use a qualified gasfitter.
 Ask your gasfitter for a Compliance Certificate on completion of any installation work.

 - Don’t leave the heater on overnight.
 Avoid using your gas heater for extended periods or when not required.

 - Don’t operate exhaust fans at the same time as the heater.
 Your range hood or bathroom fan can create a ‘negative pressure’ effect where carbon monoxide that should escape out the flue is drawn into living areas.